eriksjolund/podman-socket-activation/README.md

 The newly started program inherits the open file descriptor of the socket and accepts the incoming connection.
 This is default way how things work (i.e. when [Accept=no](https://www.freedesktop.org/software/systemd/man/systemd.socket.html#Accept=)).

-Podman supports socket activation in two ways.
+Podman supports two forms of socket activation:

-* The socket-activated API service
+* Socket activation of the API service
 * Socket activation of containers

 Before looking into this new feature, let us take a look at another form of socket activation in Podman.

-### Podman's socket-activated API service
+### Socket activation of the API service

 Podman has supported socket activation of its API service for a long time.
 Here the architecture is simpler because the socket is used by Podman itself: